How to build a website like Amazon without coding

 You don’t need to worry about a big PR launch yet.
 First, launch your marketplace to a small group of first buyers.

-So, how to find the first customers?
+So, how do you find your first customers?
 Here are a few ideas:

-- Online groups and communities (e.g. Facebook groups, subreddits, etc.)
+• Online groups and communities (like Facebook groups, subreddits, etc.)

-- Offline groups and communities (e.g. local flea markets or stores, etc.)
+• Offline groups and communities (like local flea markets or stores)

-- For B2B customers: cold-calling, direct sales, visiting the companies, and taking part in related conferences and events.
+• For B2B customers: cold-calling, direct sales, company visits, and participating in related conferences and events.

-For a marketplace like Amazon, an important potential source of customers could be your sellers.
+For a marketplace like Amazon, your sellers could be an important potential source of customers.
 If sellers who are currently active on Amazon join your marketplace, they likely have existing customer bases and marketing channels at their disposal.

 Achieving problem-solution fit means validating that you’ve correctly identified and efficiently solved a real pain point or need for your platform’s existing users.